DigitalAgricultureDiscovery/swat-tools/README.md

    It may take several minutes for this process to finish.

 3. Start the containers in the background by running:

    ```
    docker-compose up -d
    ```

+   It may take several minutes for the application server to be ready.
+Once available, the site can be reached from a browser as `http://localhost:8000`.

+   The `docker logs CONTAINER` command can be used to check the logs for any of the containers.
+For example, `docker logs swat-tools_app` will display the logs for the main Django application container.